WingsUpete/dynamic-prm/README.md

 ### Collision Checking: BVH
 Now that obstacles are rounds rather than points, a simple obstacle KD Tree does not give the actual nearest obstacle.
 To avoid brute force collision checking, other data structures should be considered.
-Here, we choose BVH (Bounding Volume Hierarchy).
+Here, we plan to utilize BVH (Bounding Volume Hierarchy).

 ### New Obstacles Blocking Existing Edges
-xxx
+To handle such scenario, the following steps should be followed:
+1. Detect the nodes + edges that are blocked, update the road map and obstacles respectively.
+Note that all nodes that fail the collision check should be identified (not necessarily sit within the new obstacle).
+2. For each blocked edge

 ### Existing Obstacles Deleted
 xxx